 Adverbs of Frequency

 These are used to describe how frequently an action happens.
-These will also usually be placed before the verb.
+These will also usually be placed before the verb or adjective.

 Adverbs of frequency examples: usually, often, rarely, sometimes, never,

 I never forget this!